 A way of sharing and exploring faith as Christian communities

-Stories for the Soul uses the Godly Play method which offers an alternative and innovative way of mission and ministry for people of all ages and needs in many different types of gatherings: inter generational worship, adults' groups, young people's groups, schools, chaplaincy, prisons, hospitals, care settings, retreats and fresh expressions of church.
+Stories for the Soul uses the Godly Play method which offers an alternative and innovative way of mission and ministry for older people.
+Godly Play can also be used for all ages and needs in many different types of gatherings: inter generational worship, adults' groups, young people's groups, schools, ‘Sunday school’, chaplaincy, prisons, hospitals, retreats and fresh expressions of church.

 is a creative and imaginative approach to Christian formation and spiritual guidance

 is based on long established, tried and tested approaches

 models the worship life, stories, symbols and rituals of Christian faith communities

 allows people to make make relevant and personal theological meaning